 Next, I wanted it to to be long.
 Long enough to go down and get things from a pot, and long enough to distribute weight to make it nimble for saucing and pouring.
 Many prototypes were made figuring out how liquid would not only pour properly from the well, but stay contained if one needed to move around.
 The solution was a flat, tapered lip that would help cradle liquid and pour it smoothly.
 It would also function as a smoothing-off mechanism for measuring dry ingredients like salt or flour.
 And, as a sharp edge to scrape the rounded edge of a pan or a plastic container.

-Finally, the spoon would have to look good.
+Finally, the spoon would have to look nice.
 Many old spoons have beautiful plated designs and engravings.
 Mine would not be ornamental.
-I was interested in the idea of an antique silhouette without any extra ornament - completely naked, no frills.
+I was interested in the idea of an antique silhouette without any extra patterns or flourishes - completely naked, no frills.
 I wanted to avoid hard edges and imagine the spoon was drawn in one single line, tapered off into infinity at the top and the bottom.
 The material would have to play off this as well - imagining all of this in perfectly buffed stainless steel felt odd.
 To me, patina is beautiful.
 It is imperfect and unique to each piece.
 It had to feel functional, able to be tossed in the dishwasher, but elegant enough to feel special and exciting to use every day.

 So, after close to two years of tinkering, I am so happy to share the Gestura Kitchen Spoon family with you — which includes the 00, 01, and Oro.

-Thank you to Tanita Klein, Ines Cox, and Scott Shephard for your help and collaboration.
+Thank you to Tanita Klein, Ines Cox, and Scott Shephard.